RikkiGibson/DreamPotato/README.md

 [Demo Video](https://www.youtube.com/watch?v=EN8Y3UX_TDM)

 DreamPotato can connect to Flycast to support an experience similar to using a real Dreamcast and VMU together.
-Currently, trying this out requires building the [Flycast vmuconn branch](https://github.com/RikkiGibson/flycast/tree/vmuconn) from source.
+Builds of the [Flycast vmuconn branch](https://github.com/RikkiGibson/flycast/tree/vmuconn) are available under [Releases](https://github.com/RikkiGibson/DreamPotato/releases) alongside DreamPotato itself.

 Instructions:
 1) DreamPotato defaults to connecting to Port A. You can go into the settings and change this if you wish.